-Our Cloud Backup Review recommends BackBlaze as the best cloud backup provider, with CrashPlan a close second.
+Our Cloud Backup Review recommends BackBlaze as the best cloud backup provider, with CrashPlan second.
+Note that as of August 2017 CrashPlan no longer does home PC backups, but you can use their small business backup option.
 This article goes into what to consider when choosing a cloud backup provider, and compares cloud backup providers and cloud storage providers.

 Online backups are great.
 You download the software, you pay the fee, and your important documents are backed up over the Internet.
 It’s incredibly convenient, you can do it all without having to move.
 If something happens to your data you can download it, or some will ship it to you on a disk.